rz501/Macaulay2-Jupyter-Kernel/README.md

 ### Prerequisites

-You need a recent version of Python, `pip` and Jupyter.
+You need a recent version of Python and `pip`.
+Python 3 is recommended.
-Python 3 is recommended, in which case the following should suffice
+You can install Jupyter directly.
 ```bash
 python3 -m pip install --upgrade pip
 pip3 install jupyter